Ga naar de inhoud

 • Urban water quality

-• How does climate change affect ecological water quality?
+• How is climate change affecting water quality and aquatic life?

-• How does climate change affect the functional water quality?
+• How does climate change impact functional water quality?

 • How vulnerable is a water system to climate change?

-• What renders a water system vulnerable to climate change?
+• What makes a water system vulnerable to climate change?

 • How do adaptation measures affect water quality?

-• How can negative effects on water quality be mitigated?
+• How can negative effects on water quality be countered?

 Share this